Calculating ROI from Inventory & Accounting Automation

 Where ROI Comes From

-Automation is often justified emotionally — we are too busy, we need better data.
-But the strongest case for automation is financial.
+Automation is often justified emotionally - we are too busy, we need better data - but the strongest decisions are backed by clear financial outcomes.

 Inventory and accounting automation deliver measurable ROI.